-For fun, I'm a big fan of basketball, hiking, travel, fitness, snowboarding, and music (especially folk, trance, and progressive metal).
+For fun, I'm a big fan of basketball, hiking, travel, fitness, cooking, snowboarding, and music (especially folk, trance, and progressive metal).

 I'm an advocate of a few specific causes: sustainability efforts, existential risk minimization, space exploration, and improving the diversity, quality, and accessibility of STEM education.